Kava-Labs/kava/migrate/v0_14/migrate.md

-# Kava-5.1 Upgrade Instructions
+# kava-7 Upgrade Instructions

 ## Software Version and Key Dates

-* We will be upgrading from chain-id "kava-6" to chain-id "kava-5.1".
+* We will be upgrading from chain-id "kava-6" to chain-id "kava-7".
 This is to keep the features in our roadmap aligned with the features on mainnet going forward.
-* The version of Kava for kava-5.1 is v0.14.0
+* The version of Kava for kava-7 is v0.14.1
-* Kava-6 validators should prepare to shutdown their nodes March 31st, 2021 at 13:00 UTC by setting `--halt-time` to `1617195600`
+* Kava-6 validators should prepare to shutdown their nodes April 8th, 2021 at 13:00 UTC by setting `--halt-time` to `1617886800`
-* Kava-5.1 genesis time is set to March 31st, 2021 at 15:00 UTC
+* kava-7 genesis time is set to April 8th, 2021 at 15:00 UTC
-* The version of cosmos-sdk for kava-5.1 is v0.39.2
+* The version of cosmos-sdk for kava-7 is v0.39.2
-* The version of tendermint for kava-5.1 v0.33.9
+* The version of tendermint for kava-7 v0.33.9
-* The minimum version of golang for kava-5.1 is 1.13+, 1.15+ has been tested and is recommended.
+* The minimum version of golang for kava-7 is 1.13+, 1.15+ has been tested and is recommended.

 ### Risks